Analytics206/arxiv_pipeline/README.md

 ## API Address
 http://export.arxiv.org/api/query

-List used is in config/defaults.yaml these are for reference
+List used is in config/defaults.yaml these are for reference, there are more categories available.

 ---
 cs.AI - Artificial Intelligence